sfahadkhan/Prediction-of-credit-card-fraud-detection/README.md

 Accuracy score of Test data: 0.8983739837398373

 ## Conclusion:
-As the data was highly imbalanced hence under sampling is used to solve the imbalance in the dataset.
+As the data was highly imbalanced hence under sampling is used.
 Logistic Regression model gives around 90 percent accuracy in both Test data as well as training data.